 3. Select the Protective Instrument Loop that you want to upgrade.
+The datasheet for the Protective Instrument Loop appears.

 4. Select Upgrade Loop.

 Note: The Upgrade Loop button is only available for loops that use the exSILentia v3 Calculation Engine.